Computable de Finetti measures: Proof of the Computable de Finetti Theorem

 We are now ready to prove the main theorem.

-\begin{cdfproof}[Computable de~Finetti] The distribution $\chi$ is \,\\uniformly computable in $\mu$ by Proposition~\ref{mucomp}.
-We now give a proof of the other direction, showing that the joint distribution of $\{V_\sigma\}_{\sigma\in\QAlg}$ is computable, relative to $\chi$, under the right order topology.
+\begin{cdfproof}[Computable de~Finetti] The distribution $\chi$ (of the exchangeable sequence $X$) is computable relative to the de~Finetti measure $\mu$ by Proposition~\ref{mucomp}.
+We now give a proof of the other direction, showing that the joint distribution of $\{V_\sigma\}_{\sigma\in\QAlg}$ is computable under the right order topology relative to $\chi$, which by Corollary~\ref{muiff} will complete the proof.